codesnippetspro/code-snippets/readme.txt

 4. Importing snippets from an XML file

 == Changelog ==

+= 2.8.3 (29 April 2017) =
+* Updated CodeMirror to version 5.25.0
+* Show network active snippets as read-only on multisite subsites
+* Added more compete output escaping to prevent XSS errors

 = 2.8.2 (27 Feb 2017) =
 * Fix bug introduced in 2.8.1 that broke code verification functionality by executing code twice